‘My blue tick has passed away’: Twitter users mourn removal of legacy checkmarks

 With regard to politicians, former prime ministers Theresa May and Liz Truss have grey ticks because their account is a “government or multilateral organisation account”.

+Boris Johnson went from losing his blue tick to getting a grey tick over the course of Thursday evening.

-However, former prime ministers Boris Johnson, David Cameron and Gordon Brown have been left tick-less, as has ex-health secretary Matt Hancock.
+However, former prime ministers David Cameron and Gordon Brown have been left tick-less, as has ex-health secretary Matt Hancock.

 One of the most famous profiles with a blue tick because it is “subscribed to Twitter Blue” is Taylor Swift’s, which has 92.5 million followers.